apholdings/python-post-quantum-cryptography/README.md

 To create a virtual environment and install the necessary packages, open a terminal or command prompt, navigate to the project directory, and run the following commands:

-- Create Environment
+- Create Virtual Environment

 `python -m venv env`

-- Activate Environment
+- Activate Virtual Environment

     On Mac, use: `source env/bin/activate`

     On Windows, use: `.\env\Scripts\activate`

+- Install Required Python Packages

 `pip install -r requirements.txt`